-Something as routine as purchasing supplies is nowadays done faster and easier: via the internet. sell their products online, which saves time and effort for restaurateurs, especially when it comes to purchasing the usual, high-consumption supplies.
+Something as routine as purchasing supplies is nowadays done faster and easier: via the internet.
+Suppliers sell their products online, which saves time and effort for restaurateurs, especially when it comes to purchasing the usual, high-consumption supplies.
 This dynamic also helps better control costs and restocking, since everything is recorded digitally.
 With these solutions, restaurateurs have more time to invest in tasks such as quality control, searching for new products or new partnerships to make offerings profitable.

 Digital ordering system